 of the latest information on ECT in Scotland.

 Electroconvulsive Therapy Accreditation Services

 (ECTAS): Launched in May 2003, ECTAS aims to assure

 and improve the quality of the administration of ECT; awards an

 accreditation rating to clinics that meet essential standard.

-Electroconvulsive therapy - state of the art. the British Journal
+therapy - state of the art. the British Journal of Psychiatry 182:

-edition): The Third Report of the Royal College of Psychiatrists’
+The ECT Handbook (3rd edition): The Royal College of Psychiatrists’